At UChicago, you are welcome.

 You may record your video introduction using the platform of your choice, and then upload either a file of or link to the introduction into your UChicago Account.
 If there is any important information relevant to your candidacy you were unable to address elsewhere in the application, please share that information here.

-Students may submit supplemental material representing a significant talent, passion, or achievement by self-upload through their UChicago Account.
+Students may submit supplemental material representing a significant talent, passion, or achievement by uploading it through their UChicago Account.
 These materials include, but are not limited to, creative writing projects, highlights from music/dance/visual art/theater performance, school capstone projects such as AP Capstone or the equivalent, research projects, business plans, or other work of note.